Alex-Gurung/MathSpeech/README.md

 Speech recognition is done through a python library, found here: [SpeechRecognition](https://pypi.python.org/pypi/SpeechRecognition/).
 You will also need pyaudio, which can be installed using pip('pip install pyaudio') or direct download.
 Make certain everything is up to date to avoid issues.
 ##How to Run
 In order to use/test the program, just run the main.py file and when it outputs "Input equation:" say your equation.
 It should then output what it thought you said, the mathematical equivalent, and the result.
 The speech recognition part may take a while depending on clarity of speech and surrounding noise.
+##Future Devlopment
+In the future I hope to add the ability to solve for variables, in addition to more complex mathematical functions.